aws-quickstart/cdk-eks-blueprints/docs/getting-started.md

 kubectl port-forward svc/guestbook-ui -n team-burnham 4040:80
 ```

 Open up `localhost:4040` in your browser and you should see the application.

-## Using Calico CNI to apply network policies.